elifozer88/breast_cancer_detection_CNN/README.md

-🧠 Breast Cancer Detection using Convolutional Neural Networks (CNN)
+# 🧠 Breast Cancer Detection using Convolutional Neural Networks (CNN)

-📌 Project Overview
+## 📌 Project Overview

-This project focuses on the detection of breast cancer using Convolutional Neural Networks (CNN).
+This project focuses on the detection of breast cancer using **Convolutional Neural Networks (CNN)**.
+It was developed as a **group project** within the scope of an **Artificial Intelligence course**.

-The goal is to build a deep learning model capable of classifying breast tissue images as benign or malignant, supporting early diagnosis and decision-making processes in healthcare.
+The goal is to build a deep learning model capable of classifying breast tissue images as **benign** or **malignant**, supporting early diagnosis and decision-making processes in healthcare.

-The project is implemented and experimented using Google Colab and shared via GitHub for reproducibility and transparency.
+The project is implemented and experimented using **Google Colab** and shared via **GitHub** for reproducibility and transparency.

+---

+## 🎓 Course Information
+- **Course:** Artificial Intelligence
+- **Project Type:** Group Project
+- **Institution:** (You can add your university name here)

+---

-🎯 Objectives
+## 🎯 Objectives

-To apply deep learning techniques for medical image classification
+- To apply deep learning techniques for medical image classification

-To design and train a CNN model for breast cancer detection
+- To design and train a CNN model for breast cancer detection

-To evaluate model performance using standard metrics
+- To evaluate model performance using standard metrics

-To demonstrate an end-to-end deep learning workflow
+- To demonstrate an end-to-end deep learning workflow

+---

-🗂️ Project Structure
+## 🗂️ Project Structure
 breast_cancer_detection_CNN/
 │
 ├── breast_cancer_detection_CNN.ipynb # Main Google Colab notebook
 ├── README.md # Project documentation

-🧪 Methodology

-Data Loading & Preprocessing

-Image resizing and normalization

-Label encoding

-Train-validation split

-Model Architecture

-Convolutional layers for feature extraction

-Pooling layers for dimensionality reduction

-Fully connected layers for classification

-Training

-Optimizer: Adam

-Loss function: Binary Cross-Entropy

-Evaluation using accuracy and loss curves

-Evaluation

-Training vs validation performance analysis

-Model generalization assessment

-🛠️ Technologies & Tools

-Python

-TensorFlow / Keras

-NumPy

-Matplotlib

-Google Colab

-GitHub

-🚀 How to Run the Project

-Open the notebook in Google Colab

-Run all cells sequentially

-(Optional) Upload the dataset if not embedded

-Observe training results and evaluation metrics

-📊 Results
+---

+## 🧪 Methodology
+1. **Data Loading & Preprocessing**
+   - Image resizing and normalization
+   - Label encoding
+   - Train-validation split

+2. **Model Architecture**
+   - Convolutional layers for feature extraction
+   - Pooling layers for dimensionality reduction
+   - Fully connected layers for classification

+3. **Training**
+   - Optimizer: Adam
+   - Loss function: Binary Cross-Entropy
+   - Evaluation using accuracy and loss curves

+4. **Evaluation**
+   - Training vs validation performance analysis
+   - Model generalization assessment

+---

+## 🛠️ Technologies & Tools
+- **Python**
+- **TensorFlow / Keras**
+- **NumPy**
+- **Matplotlib**
+- **Google Colab**
+- **GitHub**

+---

+## 🚀 How to Run the Project
+1. Open the notebook in **Google Colab**
+2. Run all cells sequentially
+3. Upload the dataset if required
+4. Review training results and evaluation metrics

+---

+## 📊 Results
 The CNN model demonstrates the ability to learn meaningful patterns from breast cancer image data and achieves promising classification performance.
-Detailed results and visualizations can be found inside the notebook.
+Detailed results and visualizations are available in the notebook.

+---

-📎 Notes
+## 📎 Notes

-This project is for educational and research purposes only
+- This project is developed for **educational purposes only**

-It is not intended for clinical diagnosis
+- It is **not intended for clinical diagnosis**

+---

+## 👥 Team
+This project was completed as a **group assignment**.
+Each member contributed to different stages such as data preprocessing, model development, training, and evaluation.

+---

-👩‍💻 Author
+## 👩‍💻 Author

-Elif Özer
+**Elif Özer**
 Management Information Systems Student
-Interested in Data Science, Artificial Intelligence, and Machine Learning
+Interests: Data Science, Artificial Intelligence, Machine Learning

+---

-⭐ Acknowledgments
+## ⭐ Acknowledgments

-Special thanks to open-source datasets and the deep learning community for enabling accessible AI research.
+Thanks to open-source datasets and the deep learning community for their contributions.